The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models

 \section{Introduction}

-Despite the remarkable recent advancements in Transformer-based large language models (LLMs), they still struggle with generating biased, misleading, or unsupported content.
-This phenomenon, colloquially known as hallucination, includes factually incorrect yet plausible-sounding statements, the conflation of facts between similar entities, or errors where just one incorrect token can make the difference between being right and wrong~\cite{shuster2021retrieval,gao2022rarr,aksitov2023characterizing}.

-A comment strategy for addressing the hallucination issue is the retrieval-in-the-loop method, commonly referred to as retrieval-augmented generation (RAG)~\cite{guu2020retrieval,shuster2021retrieval}.
-This approach grounds the generation process with supporting evidence from a trustworthy knowledge base.
-While RAG indeed often improves the end-task performance, it does not consistently mitigate the hallucination issue and may encounter issues such as generating text that includes extraneous information not present in the retrieved document~\cite{dziri2022origin}, ignoring the document entirely~\cite{krishna-etal-2021-hurdles}, or even contradicting the document~\cite{longpre2021entity}.
+Despite the recent advances of large language models (LLMs), they still struggle in unfamiliar scenarios not covered during pre-training~\cite{bubeck2023sparks}.
+A common approach to mitigate this issue involves retrieving and incorporating supporting evidence from an external knowledge base~\cite{guu2020retrieval,shuster2021retrieval}.
+While the method indeed often improves the end-task performance, it still suffers from issues such as generating text that includes extraneous information not present in the retrieved knowledge~\cite{dziri2022origin}, ignoring the knowledge entirely~\cite{krishna-etal-2021-hurdles}, or even contradicting the knowledge~\cite{longpre2021entity,wu2023ragtruth}.
 These erroneous behaviors are interpreted as a passive defense mechanism against poor retrievals~\cite{gao2022rarr}.

-In this work, we argue that the primary cause of the aforementioned error cases in the RAG model stems from the misalignment between users' questions and the stored knowledge.
-This misalignment is quite common, as users are typically unaware of the back-end knowledge base when formulating their questions.
-When the attributes and values in the knowledge evidence are not consistently stated or even omitted in the user's question, the language model may follow spurious correlations and incorporate biased model knowledge (e.g., assume a nurse must be a woman) to override the retrieved evidence and hence hallucinate.
+In this work, we argue that the primary cause of the error cases stems from the misalignment between human and grounding knowledge.
+This misalignment is quite common, as users are often unfamiliar with the information contained in the external database.
+When framing their questions, they might unintentionally phrase them in ways that either inconsistently state or even overlook the conditions and constraints of the retrieved groundings (refer to~\cref{fig:intro}).
+Facing this, the language model may follow spurious correlations and incorporate biased model knowledge to generate biased, misleading, or unsupported content.

+To address this issue, we study the \textit{Knowledge Alignment} problem considering various alignment types as depicted in~\cref{tab: type}.
+Unlike recent works on value alignment which aim to ensure LLM generation follows human values, ethics, and goals~\cite{ouyang2022training,pyatkin2022reinforced}, knowledge alignment seeks to bridge human and grounding knowledge for LLM, thereby enhancing its ability to utilize grounding knowledge for faithful decision-making and issue resolution.